kcotoi/Interactive-Report-Checbox/README.md

 </p>

 * Select IR Checkbox as the true action.
-    * NOTE: Don't disable attribute "Fire on Initialization", if you do the checkboxes will not be rendered on page load.
+    * NOTE: Don't disable attribute "Fire on Initialization", if you do , then the checkboxes will not be rendered on page load.
 * Configure the plugin settings to fit your needs.

 ## Issues